Quantum Reservoir Computing Implementations for Classical and Quantum Problems: Conclusion

 \section{Conclusion}

 In summary, we have introduced a QPRC system consisting of two-level atomic systems coupled to Lorentzian photonic cavities as a model open quantum system.
-We have applied the QPRC approach to a classic machine learning challenge of recognizing images from the MNIST database.
-The efficacy of the QPRC was compared to a neural network with the same design but without a QPRC layer.
-Remarkably, our results revealed that the QPRC is underperforming against the traditional neural network for relatively small training data sets but rapidly starts to outperform it for larger data set sizes.
-This result has significant implications since modern neural networks are quickly bottlenecked by the size of the data they can effectively model.
-Furthermore, we used a fixed data set size to assess the efficacy versus the number of training epochs and demonstrated that the QPRC outperformed the traditional neural network approach at each epoch number examined.
-Finally, we have demonstrated the efficiency of the QPRC approach in modelling the dynamics of atomic systems coupled to cavities of various quality, atomic systems in photonic band gap materials, and open quantum systems challenges.
-The QPRC was very efficient in producing accurate representations of capturing the complexities of the quantum dynamics of these systems, even with a small amount of training data.
-The physical platform introduced here for QPRC paves the way for a new approach to scalable quantum machine learning, vastly outperforming conventional recurrent neural network approaches.
+We applied the QPRC approach to an image recognition task using the MNIST database and compared the efficacy of the QPRC with a traditional neural network of the same design but without a QPRC layer.
+Surprisingly, our results showed that the QPRC initially underperformed compared to the traditional neural network when using relatively small training data sets.
+However, as the data set size increased, the QPRC rapidly surpassed the traditional neural network's performance.
+This finding is significant because modern neural networks often face limitations due to the size of the data they can effectively model.
+Additionally, we assessed the efficacy of the QPRC approach compared to the traditional neural network for different numbers of training epochs using a fixed data set size.
+Remarkably again, the QPRC consistently outperformed the traditional neural network at each epoch number examined.
+More importantly, we demonstrated the efficiency of the QPRC approach in capturing the dynamics of atomic systems coupled to cavities of various qualities, atomic systems in photonic bandgap materials, and other open quantum systems challenges.
+The QPRC proved highly effective in accurately representing the complex quantum dynamics of these systems, even with limited training data.
+The physical platform we introduced for QPRC opens up possibilities for a scalable tabletop quantum machine learning approach, leveraging experimentally verified quantum tomography methods~\cite{Lanyon2017}.
+This approach has the potential to significantly outperform conventional recurrent neural network approaches in various applications.